-Kerosene Creek is a natural hot spring near the city of Rotorura in New Zealand.
-This naturally heated stream is the perfect place to go for a relaxing swim.
-In this guide, you’ll find everything you need to know about visiting Rotorua’s natural hot spring.
+Kerosene Creek is a natural hot spring near the city of Rotorua in New Zealand.
+This naturally heated stream is the perfect place for a relaxing swim.

 This is why Kerosene Creek is such a unique and incredible experience.
-It’s entirely free and is a completely natural.
+It’s entirely free and is completely natural.
 There aren’t many places in the world where you can experience something like this, let alone for free.

 Here’s everything you need to know about swimming in Kerosene Creek, Rotorua’s natural hot spring.